MegaMan501/Supplement-Instructions-For-COSC-1436/Resources/2018SP/Calories Burned.md

 # Calories Burned Problem

-Running on a particular treadmill you burn 3.6 calories per minute.Write a program that uses a loop to display the number of calories burned after 5, 10, 15, 20, 25, and 30 minutes.
+Running on a particular treadmill you burn 3.6 calories per minute.
+Write a program that uses a loop to display the number of calories burned after 5, 10, 15, 20, 25, and 30 minutes.

 <!--